phpro/soap-client/README.md

 It is important keep your code clean.
 Therefore, we added an event-listener to your Soap client.
  You can hook in at every important step of the SOAP flow.
- This way it is possible to add logging, validation, caching and error handling with event subscribers.
+ This way it is possible to add logging, validation and error handling with event subscribers.
  Pretty cool right?!

 Implementing SOAP extensions is a real pain in the ass.